 Students with a military reserve commitment creating a cause for absence from a scheduled program may petition the Director of Education (DOE) for interruption of training/leave of absence (LOA).
 Any other reasons for leaving the school will be handled on an individual basis and examined by the DOE.
 Prior to a LOA, students must submit to the DOE a written, signed, and dated LOA request form that includes the reason for their request.
 The DOE will meet with the respective Program Director and approve/deny the leave.
 The LOA may be denied based on the availability of remaining modules that student needs to complete.
 ALL forms must be signed by the student or the LOA will not be valid and the student may be dismissed.
+The student will be notified in writing that the LOA was approved or denied.
+If approved, the letter will also include the students revised graduation date.
 The leave of absence together with any other leaves of absence must not exceed a total of 180 days in a 12-month period.
 All students returning from leave of absence must return at the beginning of a module and will work with DOE to determine return date.
 A student's failure to return from leave of absence will result in dismissal from the program.